 5. It's Required by Law

 In most counties of the world, it is against the law to ride in the dark without lights.
-While the exact wording of the regulations may differ by region, the usual guidelines are using a white light at the front and a red light at the rear.
+While the exact wording of the regulations may differ by region, the usual guidelines use white light at the front and a red light at the rear.

-Flashing lights are gradually being accepted into law but it makes sense to check where you live.
-An additional flashing red light is very useful at the rear of your bike as it grabs the attention of drivers.
+Flashing lights are gradually being accepted into law, but it makes sense to check where you live.
+An additional flashing red light is beneficial at the rear of your bike as it grabs drivers’ attention.

-It should ideally be used in conjunction with a steady red light as studies indicate it is difficult for drivers to measure distance with a flashing light as opposed to a static one.
+It should ideally be used in conjunction with a steady red light as studies indicate it is difficult for drivers to measure distance with a flashing light instead of a static one.

 Make sure you are aware of the specifics of bike light regulations where you live.
-You may find that not many police are aware of the specifics so having good knowledge of your responsibilities and adhering to them can save you a lot of hassle on the road.
+You may find that not many police are aware of the specifics, so having good knowledge of your responsibilities and adhering to them can save you many hassles on the road.